 - The McKenzie method –There are many types of McKenzie exercises that can be used to relieve pain and help you to return to daily activities.
 The theory behind the exercises is that the pain caused by limited disc space will be reduced through the extension of the spine by using arm motions.
 Some of these exercises can be performed standing up but some can be performed lying down.
 You can perform McKenzie exercises on your own, however the entire program for treatment, pain relief and prevention is best carried out with the guidance of a trained physiotherapist.

-- Dynamic lumbar stabilization exercises – Along with your physiotherapist you will work to find your neutral spine: the position your spine is most comfortable in.
+- Dynamic lumbar stabilisation exercises – Along with your physiotherapist you will work to find your neutral spine: the position your spine is most comfortable in.
 By helping you to perform exercises to help you back muscles, you physiotherapist can help your spine stay in this comfortable position and after a few weeks of these exercises, your pain will decrease and your spine will feel more comfortable.